samuelhegner/Journey_3.0/README.md

 # Ourea
 ## Project Description
 Ourea was my final year project for my Bachelor’s Degree in Games Design and was created by a 5 man team over 9 months.
 I had the role of lead tech, meaning that I was in charge of the technical aspects of the game as well as source control.
 As secondary roles, I also was in charge of Audio and Lighting.
 The game received first-class honours as well as two awards at Ireland’s game festival “Game Fleadh”.
 Ourea won “Best Game Built using a Game Engine” as well as “Best in Social Impact”.
+After our college course had ended, the team spent an additional two months to polish the game further and release it on Steam (https://store.steampowered.com/app/1250030/Ourea/) and Itch.io (https://rewritegames.itch.io/ourea).
+Overall, even though the game is far from perfect, this project was a tremendous learning experience.
+It required everyone involved to improve and learn quickly and work as a team over a large amount of time.
+A short summary of the project can be found below:

 ### High-Level Project Overview
-Elevator Pitch: Ourea is a cinematic narrative game where you discover the harrowing past of a long-forgotten world.
+- Elevator Pitch: Ourea is a cinematic narrative game where you discover the harrowing past of a long-forgotten world.
 Overcome environmental puzzles as you ascend an ancient and mysterious mountain.
-Player motivation: Discover the world’s ancient past and solve puzzles that help you ascend the mysterious mountain.
+- Player motivation: Discover the world’s ancient past and solve puzzles that help you ascend the mysterious mountain.
-Genre: Narrative game with an emphasis on cinematic storytelling with puzzle elements.
+- Genre: Narrative game with an emphasis on cinematic storytelling with puzzle elements.
-Target Audience: People that enjoy narrative-driven games with puzzle elements such as What Remains of Edith Finch, Journey and Inside.
+- Target Audience: People that enjoy narrative-driven games with puzzle elements such as What Remains of Edith Finch, Journey and Inside.
- Unique Selling Point: Cinematic storytelling in a narrative puzzle game.
+- Unique Selling Point: Cinematic storytelling in a narrative puzzle game.
-Summary Overview: In a quiet, abandoned world we meet our protagonist Glyf whose journey of discovery leads him toward the summit of a nearby looming mountain.
+- Summary Overview: In a quiet, abandoned world we meet our protagonist Glyf whose journey of discovery leads him toward the summit of a nearby looming mountain.
 Through a series of trials and tribulations, Glyf overcomes environmental challenges while escaping a mysterious force in search of his purpose and past.

 ## My Work